ybedbug/snap-rdma/rpc/md/controller_nvme_delete.md

 # DESCRIPTION

 Delete (previously created) NVMe controller.
-Controller can be uniquely identified by controller name as acquired from controller_nvme_create().
+Controller can be uniquely identified by controller name, or alternatively by its subsystem NQN and controller ID.

 # Request object